 As our nation's largest untapped clean energy resource, offshore wind energy will play a major role in achieving our nation's climate goals.
 And, a nascent U.S. industry, this is a pivotal moment in ensuring that offshore wind plays a major role in achieving our nation's equity, innovation, economic, and national security goals as well.
-The Renewable Energy Modernization Rule can set this industry on a path where offshore wind projects:
+As BOEM works to advance the U.S. offshore wind industry, we urge the agency to utilize its authority under the Outer Continental Shelf Lands Act (OSCLA) to include consideration of methods that can be deployed to:

-• Maximize the creation of quality, high-paying, union jobs over projects lifetime;
+- Maximize the creation of quality, high-paying, union jobs over projects' lifetime; - Expand U.S. manufacturing along robust domestic, regional, and local supply chains; - Deliver community benefits with attention to improving access to disadvantaged communities; - Protect fisheries, wildlife, and marine ecosystems by utilizing data sharing, the best available science and data, and adaptive management strategies to avoid, minimize, mitigate, and monitor environmental impacts; and - Are guided by robust and inclusive stakeholder engagement, including labor organizations, historically underrepresented or disadvantaged communities, low-wealth communities, communities of color, impacted ocean users, and government-to-government consultation with Tribal nations.

-- Expand domestic manufacturing along robust domestic, regional, and local supply chains; - Deliver community benefits with attention to improving access to disadvantaged communities; - Protect fisheries, wildlife, and marine ecosystems by utilizing data sharing, the best available science and data, and adaptive management strategies to avoid, minimize, mitigate, and monitor environmental impacts; and - Are guided by robust and inclusive stakeholder engagement, including labor organizations, historically underrepresented or disadvantaged communities, low-wealth communities, communities of color, impacted ocean users, and government-to-government consultation with Tribal nations.
+The White House has identified the offshore wind industry as a catalyst for spawning new supply chains, strengthening existing capabilities, and creating tens of thousands of good-paying union jobs.
+Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, states that it is the policy of the united States "to organize and deploy the full capacity of its agencies to combat the climate crisis to implement a government-wide approach that reduces climate pollution in every sector of the economy; increases resilience to the impacts of climate change; protects public health; conserves our lands, waters, and biodiversity; delivers environmental justice; and spurs well-paying union jobs and economic growth, especially through innovation, commercialization, and deployment of clean energy technologies and infrastructure."

-In the following sections, we make several recommendations for the final rule in order to best achieve the above standards in alignment with state and federal statute governing offshore wind development.
-As BOEM describes in Section C: Need for Rulemaking, E.O.
-14008, "Tackling the Climate Crisis at Home and Abroad," states that it is the policy of the U.S. "to organize and deploy the full capacity of its agencies to combat the climate crisis to implement a Government-wide approach that reduces climate pollution in every sector of the economy; increases resilience to the impacts of climate change; protects public health; conserves our lands, waters, and biodiversity; delivers environmental justice; and spurs well-paying union jobs and economic growth, especially through innovation, commercialization, and deployment of clean energy technologies and infrastructure."
+To ensure these imperatives are met, in summary, BOEM must:

-To ensure these imperatives are met, in summary, BOEM must (1) stipulate that lessees will enter into project labor agreements (PLAs) covering the construction of all renewable energy facilities within the BOEM lease and labor peace agreements covering the operations and maintenance work involved in those facilities; (2) stipulate and incentivize that lessees will make every effort to source project materials and components domestically and submit a supply chain statement of goals and supplier engagement plan that includes utilization of a supplier code of conduct; (3) strengthen provisions regarding the use of bidding credits in a multiple factor auction to ensure that investments result in the highest benefit to taxpayers by supporting both the creation of a high-road, domestic offshore wind supply chain and a unionized domestic workforce that provides equitable employment opportunities for disadvantaged and Justice40 communities; (4) improve transparency and oversight regarding inspections, component verifications, and overall workforce and environmental safety by requiring more detailed reporting and implementing measures to protect workers against retaliation for exercising their rights under federal law; and (5) support coordinated interregional planning for offshore wind transmission through a 'planned mesh network'.
+- Stipulate that lessees will enter into project labor agreements (PLAs) covering the construction of all renewable energy facilities within the BOEM lease and labor peace agreements (LPAs) covering the operations and maintenance work involved in those facilities; - 2.
+Stipulate and incentivize that lessees will make every effort to source project materials and components domestically and submit a supply chain statement of goals and supplier engagement plan that includes utilization of a supplier code of conduct; and - 3.
+Strengthen provisions regarding the use of bidding credits in a multiple factor auction to ensure that investments result in the highest benefit to taxpayers by supporting both the creation of a high-road, domestic offshore wind supply chain and a unionized domestic workforce that provides equitable employment opportunities for disadvantaged and Justice40 communities.